zengmingcd/AWS_Learning/Ceritfications/AWS Certified Cloud Practitioner/Courses/AWS Cloud Practitioner Essentials.md

 ### Terms
 - Availability Zone: a single data center or a group of data centers within a Region.
 Locate tens of miles apart from each other.
 A region consists of three of more Availability Zones.
 - Edge location: a site that Amazon CloudFront uses to store cached copies of your content closer to your customers for faster delivery.
-- Amazon Outposts: a service that enables you to run infrastructure in a hybird cloud approach.
+- Amazon Outposts: a service that enables you to run infrastructure in a hybrid cloud approach.

 ### 4 Business Factor when selecting a region
 - Compliance with data governance and legal requirements. / 遵守数据监管和法律要求